MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRepairRequest.md

 ```

 ### -Database
-!!!
-Exchange Server 2010

-The Database parameter specifies the database on which you will run this command.
-If you use this parameter, all mailboxes on the database are searched for corruptions.
-To avoid performance issues, you're limited to one active database repair request at a time.
-You can use the following values:

-- GUID of the database

-- Database name

-You can't use this parameter in conjunction with the Mailbox parameter.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Database parameter specifies the database on which you run this command.
 If you use this parameter, all mailboxes on the database are searched for corruptions.
 To avoid performance issues, you're limited to one active database repair request at a time.
 You can use the following values:

 - GUID of the database